Code-Institute-Submissions/Milestone_4_cookbook/README.md

 ### Update

 <p> The user should be able to edit their own recipes.
-If a user tries to edit or delete a recipe which is not their own then a message is flashed in teh alert box 'Asking the user to login'.
+If a user tries to edit or delete a recipe which is not their own then a message is flashed in the alert box 'Asking the user to login'.
 Users can only update their own recipes </p>

 ### Delete